Myki: Regional rollout (partial)

 On 25 February 2014, paper tickets for passengers on V/Line commuter services were abolished, and passengers were required to use Myki.
-Paper tickets remain for travel outside the Myki zone, such as to Warrnambool, Bairnsdale, Swan Hill, Shepparton or Albury.
-Passengers with Myki Pass who want to travel beyond the Myki area can purchase paper "extension tickets" to cover the rest of their journey.
+Paper tickets remained for travel outside the Myki zone.
+Passengers with Myki Pass who want to travel beyond the Myki area could purchase paper "extension tickets" to cover the rest of their journey.

+Mobile Myki rollout

+Mobile Myki, launched on 28 March 2019, allowed NFC-enabled Android devicesto be used in place of a physical myki card, with users able to top up and manage their balance through the Google Pay (later Google Wallet) app and touch on and off at myki readers without needing to open the app.